 I’m disillusioned by this blogging world.

 When I first started blogging, I was so excited to share my story and things I loved.
-But then I realized there are 12030231203984120 other bloggers who want to share their story and the things that they love.
+But then I realized there are 12030231203984120 other bloggers who want to share their stories and the things that they love.
 What’s the point in sharing my thoughts?
 The point is that my voice is different from others.
-The point is that my audience and community is different that xyz blogger.
+The point is that my audience and community are different that XYZ blogger.
 My job is to serve my community.
 But here’s the dilemma.
 So many people in this space are fake.
 There I said it.
-They don’t serve their audience because they don’t have one- they just buy their likes, comments and views.
-It’s disheartening when you’re deemed not as “good” because your authentic likes and comments are not enough for some PR companies.
+They don’t serve their audience because they don’t have one- they just buy their likes, comments, and views.
+This could work in favor of other social platforms like Instagram or Tik Tok.
+In fact, there are many companies like Gramiety (find Gramiety user reviews here) that helps brands for this purpose.
+But as a blogger, it is disheartening when you’re deemed not as “good” because your authentic likes and comments are not enough for some PR companies.

 So Now What?